Skip to main content

 Individuals on-call during the 24-hour holiday period receive holiday pay only for those hours actually worked if they are called in.

 6. Standby: If non-exempt (hourly paid) employees are required to remain available (but not actually working) on the premises or in close proximity, waiting time should be considered hours worked.
-Please contact Human Resources for further information regarding standby pay.
+Please contact People Experience for further information regarding standby pay.

 7. Office Closing: Departments that have a need to suspend operations or close the office due to business reasons may do so with the appropriate administrative approval.
 If a department operates with a "skeletal staff" or closes based on a business need (such as the Friday after Thanksgiving, power outages, etc.), the department may provide the following time reporting options to employees, see options below: